dules12/busmall-start/user_stories.md

-As a developer I want to work on using functions to create a site that is geared towards the end user As a developer I want to further develop my java skills, especially using objects and functions As a developer I want to work on my CSS skills to make a good looking site As a developer I would like to reach a point where I feel more comfortable moving on to 301
+As a developer I want to work on using functions to create a site that is geared towards the end user As a developer I want to further develop my java skills, especially using objects and functions As a developer I want to work on my CSS skills to make a good looking site As a developer (me personally) I would like to reach a point where I feel more comfortable moving on to 301

 As a marketer I want to be able to get information on what is best to market to the customer As a marketer I want this study to make the company look good and reflect positively on them